natesampo/paint.c/reports/proposal.md

 ### Learning Goals

-*What are your learning goals; that is, what do you intend to achieve by working on this project?*

 **Nate:** I hope to write a number of algorithms and improve my knowledge of the C language.
 In class so far, we've done a lot of smaller scale programming; implementing one method in a class for example.
 So, in accordance with this, I also want to structure our code in a nice, scalable way, such that adding another feature or expanding upon an existing one is simple and easy.

 **Jeremy:** I hope to improve my ability to make robust tools and data structures in a low-level